Youjia

 Youjia Town (游家镇 (Yóujiā Zhèn)) is a town of Xinhua County in Hunan, China.
-The town is located in the central part of the county, it is bordered by Menggong Town and Youxi Township to the north, by Caojia Town to the east, by the subdistrict of Shangmei and Luguan Town to the south, by Xihe Town to the west.
+The town is located in the central part of the county, it is bordered by Menggong Town and Youxi Township to the north, by Caojia Town to the east, by the subdistrict of Shangmei and Luguan Town to the south, and by Xihe Town to the west.
 It has an area of 127.73 km2 with a population of 68,900 (as of 2017).
 The town has 35 villages and a community under its jurisdiction in 2017.